$3500 per person

 Get to know Marrakech with the help of an English-speaking, licensed local guide.
 Learn about the iconic symbols of Marrakech, like the Koutoubia Mosque and Jemaa el-Fna square.
-Wander the streets of the medina, as your guide explains life today and life as it was in Marrakech in days gone by - with plenty of opportunities to take pictures of unique doorways or street life.
-The tour will also stop at Dar el Bacha, the recently opened home of the pasha (ruler) of Marrakech.
+Wander the streets of the medina as our guide explains life today and life as it was in Marrakech in days gone by - with plenty of opportunities to take pictures of unique doorways or street life.
+The tour will also stop at Dar el Bacha, the home of Marrakech's pasha (ruler).

 LUNCH AT CAFE TIZNIT

 We will dine just off the Jemaa el-Fna square on authentic Moroccan food from the rooftop, pending weather.
 This hidden gem is known for its tasty home-cooked meals and friendly staff.